adammessinger/Ad-Astra-Ruby-DB-Course/Week 1/Day 2/wk1_day2_notes.md

-#Intro to Ruby & Databases Day 2
+#Intro to Ruby & Databases Week 1, Day 2

 ##BDD With RSpec